stankovictab/internship-projects/archimedes/README.md

 - `survey` - The frontend of the app, accepting REST requests, and sending info back to `campaign`.
 It consists of `survey-client` and `survey-service`.
 - `campaign` - The main backend of the app, connected to the database.
 It consists of `campaign-client` and `campaign-service`.
 - `eureka-server` - The Netflix Eureka service discovery microservice, used to connect all the microservices together.
-- `config-server` - The Spring Cloud Config server, used to deliver configuration files to all Spring microservices.
+- `config-server` - The Spring Cloud Config server, used to deliver configuration files to all Spring microservices [from this repository](https://github.com/stankovictab/archimedes-config).
 - `db` - The PostgreSQL database.

 All of these microservices are run inside of their own Docker container, through Docker Compose.